Sarah

 Sarah is appointed to the Attorney General’s C Panel of Junior Counsel to the Crown and is frequently instructed to advise and represent government departments and agencies, including HMRC, the Insolvency Service, the Official Receiver and the Secretary of State for Business, Energy and Industrial Strategy.

-• Acting for the Defendants (led by Nicholas Trompeter KC) in an LCIA Arbitration arising out of a multi-million euro investment in cryptocurrency.
+• Acting for the Defendants (led by Nicholas Trompeter KC) in an LCIA Arbitration arising out of a multi-million euro investment in crypto-currency.

 Sarah has considerable experience bringing and defending claims including allegations of dishonesty.
 She has been involved in cases alleging “sham” documents as well as cases involving professional negligence claims involving mortgage/identity fraud, vintage car fraud and property investment project fraud.
-Recent and notable cases include:

 • Acting as sole Counsel in relation to a fraudulent and negligent misrepresentation, breach of contract and tracing claim arising out of an investment of nearly £700,000 in a property development project.